harsh-bothra/Bheem/README.md

 # Pre-Requisite

-1. Make sure to have "Go" latest versions installed and paths are correctly set.
+1. Make sure to have "Go" latest version is installed and paths are correctly set.

 # Installation